limestonenetworks/knowledge-base/doc/source/operatingsystem_support/linux_support/linux_backup_rsync.rst

     /dev/sda1: UUID="05221ad7-e319-4339-bb54-36b40f3b1b04" TYPE="xfs"

-2. Open /etc/fstab with a text editor and # out the old UUID then add your new UUID.
+2. Open /etc/fstab with a text editor and comment out (#) out the old UUID then add your new UUID.

  Ex::